Daewoo Lanos: Marketing and production

-Eastern Europe
+Central and Eastern Europe

 In Poland, the Fabryka Samochodów Osobowych (FSO) plant in Warsaw began the production of the Lanos in 1998.
 Since January 2005, after the takeover of Daewoo by General Motors, the Lanos produced in Poland started to be sold under the brand name of FSO.
 It was produced until 2008, but only with the pre-facelift external design.

-From 2002, ZAZ equipped some of the kits with a domestic MeMZ-307 engine and sold this version under the Daewoo Sens name; this practice continues with the start of full-scale production of model T150.
+From 2002, ZAZ equipped some of the kits with a domestic MeMZ-307 engine and sold this version under the Daewoo Sens name; this practice continued with the start of full-scale production of model T150.
 In December 2004, ZAZ adopted the Lanos chassis for full-scale production and installed new welding and painting lines.
 From March 2009, the updated version is called ZAZ Lanos (internal model T150).
-The engines are still supplied by GM Daewoo, although a Chinese-developed engine from Chery Automobile has been fitted and there are plans to build the 1.6 L engine at the MeMZ plant.
+The engines are still supplied by GM Daewoo, although a Chinese-developed engine from Chery Automobile has been fitted and there were plans to build the 1.6 L engine at the MeMZ plant.

 In 2005, General Motors contracted with ZAZ to provide Ukrainian-assembled Lanos models for the Ukrainian and Russian markets, to be imported duty-free, thanks to an international agreement, and sold through the GM dealer network.
 Sales of the Chevrolet Lanos sedan commenced in Russia in November 2005.
 The Chevrolet brand was utilized to compete effectively with the Renault Logan.
-From July 2009, it is marketed in Russia as ZAZ Chance.
+From July 2009, it was marketed in Russia as ZAZ Chance.

 In 2006, a panel van variant of the ZAZ Lanos was introduced.
+The vans were equipped with 50 L LPG ballon on their roof.

+At SIA-2007 in Kyiv ZAZ unveiled a facelifted Lanos with Chinese engine.
+The concept was called ZAZ Lanos M and was planned to enter production in 2009 after finalizing the interior redesign.
+Eventually, any plans of refreshing the Lanos had been cancelled.

+In 2010 ZAZ shown an electric vehicle based on ZAZ Lanos Pick-up called ZAZ Lanos Electro.
+It had a 15 kW motor and 8 batteries with approximately 100km of range.
+The concept was designed in collaboration with NASU Institute of Electrodynamics in Kyiv.
+ZAZ planned to offer the model for a custom assembly rather than a serial production.

+In 2013 Lanos left the Russian market.
+29 November 2017 the assembly of passenger cars at ZAZ had veen stopped.
+The panel van stayed in production until 2020.